akumar2021/Databases-Final-Project/README.md

     2 functions: groupBy and collectThree
     To run do: "rake query"

-Note: Be sure to run "rake delete" before running "rake import" for a second time!
+NOTE: Be sure to run "rake delete" before running "rake import" for a second time!

+NOTE: import_test.rake is used for testing purposes:
+    Imports test data into tables while also creating relations using find_by statements To run do: "rake import_test"

 ## DATA AND DOCUMENTS
 Data Types: